 March 31, 2021

 Actual As Adjusted

-(in thousands except share and per share amounts)

 Cash and cash equivalents \$ 78,703,700 \$

 Stockholders' equity:

-Common stock, \$0.01 par value, 200,000,000 authorized, 84,689,559 shares issued and outstanding, actual; shares authorized, shares issued and outstanding, as adjusted 846.900
+Common stock, \$0.01 par value, 200,000,000 authorized, 84,689,559 shares issued and outstanding, actual; shares authorized,

+shares issued and outstanding, as adjusted 846,900

-Additional paid-in capital 1 .82,766,600
+Additional paid-in capital 182,766,600

-Accumulated deficit .02,327,900)
+Accumulated deficit (102,327,900)

 Total stockholders' equity 81,285,600

 Total capitalization \$ 81,285,600 \$

 A \$1.00 increase (decrease) in the assumed public offering price of \$ per share of common stock, the midpoint of the estimated price range set forth on the cover page of this prospectus, would increase (decrease) each of our as adjusted cash and cash equivalents, additional paid-in capital, total stockholders' equity and total capitalization by approximately \$ million, assuming the number of shares of common stock offered by us, as set forth on the cover page of this prospectus, remains the same.
-Similarly, each increase (decrease) of 1,000,000 shares in the number of shares of common stock offered by us would increase (decrease) each of our as adjusted cash and cash equivalents, additional paid-in capital, total stockholders' equity and total capitalization by approximately

-\$ million, assuming the assumed public offering price of \$ per share of common stock remains the same.
+Similarly, each increase (decrease) of 1,000,000 shares in the number of shares of common stock offered by us would increase (decrease) each of our as adjusted cash and cash equivalents, additional paid-in capital, total stockholders' equity and total capitalization by approximately \$ million, assuming the assumed public offering price of \$ per share of common stock remains the same.